ethereum/ethereum-org-website/public/content/roadmap/dencun/index.md

 ## When do we expect that rollups will reflect lower fees as a result of Proto-Danksharding? {#when}

-- This upgrade is set for activation at the start of epoch 269568, occurring on **13-Mar-2024 (UTC)**
+- This upgrade actives at epoch 269568, on **13-Mar-2024 (UTC)**
 - All major rollup providers, such as Arbitrum or Optimism, have signaled that blobs will be supported immediately following the upgrade
 - Individual rollup support may vary as each rollup must upgrade to take advantage of the new blob space

 ## How can ETH be converted after the hard fork? {#scam-alert}

-- **There is NO need to convert your ETH**.
+- **There is NO need to convert your ETH** after Ethereum's Dencun upgrade.
 Your account balances will not change, and the ETH you hold will continue to be available in the same form after the upgrade (hard fork).
 - <Emoji text="⚠️" /> <strong>Anyone telling you to upgrade your ETH is attempting to scam you!</strong> Users do not need to do anything for this upgrade, and your assets will remain unaffected.

 [More on recognizing and avoiding scams](/security/)